 AIHA LAP uses the term Reporting Limit (RL) which is LOD times a safety factor between 2 and 10.

-I can help you to navigate through ISO 17025 requirements and prepare your laboratory for the application process.
+If you like my interpretation of the ISO 17025 standard I can help you to navigate through other ISO 17025 requirements and prepare your laboratory for accreditation or certification.
+I can offer my 25 years of experience as a Laboratory Manager, Quality Manager for Canadian ISO 17025 accredited laboratories, and 5 years of experience as a laboratory Site Assessor / Auditor for one of the largest accreditation organizations.
 I offer online and in-person consulting.
 If you think that you can use my expertise, please contact me at your convenience.